-That was 5 years ago.
-And it until this summer for corruption to finally catch up with Rajoy.
+That was several years ago.
+It took several more years for corruption to finally catch up with Rajoy.
 Only in 2018 was he finally forced out of office.

-All that actually happened back then, when the text messages were first reported, was that I lost my idealism about Spanish democracy.
+All that actually happened back then, when the text messages were first reported, was that I lost my enthusiasm for Spanish politics.

 Anyway, tax fraud is practically the national sport.

-The government, of course, isn’t doing much to stop it… ‘Cause they’re the first ones who’d have to pay the fines and give up their foreign accounts.
+The government, of course, isn’t doing much to stop it… ‘Cause they’re the first ones who’d have to pay the fines.

 Anyway, I’m sure other countries have problems…